 Fill Dirt Described

 Fill dirt is the material used to fill holes and low areas or build up ground elevation on construction sites.
-Fill dirt is commonly made of subsoil, which is a found about 12 inches below the topsoil.
+Subsoil, which is found 12″ below, is called fill dirt.
 It consists of partially broken down soil that contains clay, sand, silt, and stones, and any other materials found in the source ground.
 If the fill dirt comes from the subsurface of old farm fields or from woodlands, it will contain whatever materials are there.
 It may contain some organic material, but desirable fill dirt is mostly inorganic.
 Its inorganic qualities make it ideal as fill because it does not decompose and settle like organic soils are prone to do.

 Fill dirt is usually less expensive than topsoil or other types of dirt needed to support landscaping plants.
 For example, you need certain types of highly organic dirt for gardening, depending on what you may want to grow.
 However, for building a home or a road bed, you cannot use topsoil or other garden soil because the organic materials will decompose and the surface will sink.
 This soil also erodes quickly and will not support building structures.
 For construction projects, you must use rockier, heavier, inorganic fill dirt.